ahamez/protox/documentation/v1_to_v2_migration.md

 It's no longer possible to encode or decode JSON data directly using Protox.
 If it's necessary, you can stick to version 1.7 or switch to [`protobuf`](https://hex.pm/packages/protobuf).

-## `Protox` options
+## `Protox` macro options

 The `:path` option is removed in favor of the already existing `:paths` option, thus one just has to provide a list containing a single path.

 Also, the `:keep_unknown_fields` option is no longer available.
 Thus, unknown fields are always kept.
-If you don't need them, you juste have to ignore them.
+If you don't need them, you can simply ignore them.

 ## Generated code